 - Once the ravioli float to the top again a second time, cook it in bubbling water for 3-5 minutes.

-- Remove the ravioli carefully with a chinese spider or large slotted spoon to a warmed bowl.
+- Remove the ravioli carefully with a chinese spider or large slotted spoon to a strainer or warmed bowl.
+(Don’t pour directly from the pot into a strainer)

-Absolutely!
-Wonton wrappers are a great alternative.
+Wonton wrappers are a great alternative to making your own ravioli dough.
 You can usually find them in the refrigerated produce section of your grocery store or an Asian grocer .
 They are a little more fragile so make sure to fill them less and seal well with my tips and techniques above.

 Serving, Storage & Freezing Tips